aaaaane/BikeApplication/README.md

 *Why did I made this choice?*
 The answer is pretty easy; it respects the S.O.L.I.D. principles and allows to separate the different layers of the application.

-I've structured my project using different adapters for the driving side to communicate via ports with the domain, and ports on the application that communicate with the driven side via ports on the application isolating the domain of the application.
+I've structured my project using different *adapters* for the *driving side* to communicate via *ports* with the *application*, and *ports on the application* that communicate with the *driven side* via *ports on the application* isolating the *domain* of the application.

 ![img.png](img.png)